esper-io/dev-docs/docs/home/support.md

 # Support

-If you face any issue with Esper Dev tools or have a feedback/suggestion for us, you can reach out to us using any of the preferred channel mentioned below:
+If you face any issue with Esper Dev tools or have feedback or a suggestion, you can reach out to us through any of the preferred channels mentioned below:

 ## Github Issues